 For the past 10 years, Rocky Mountain PBS has celebrated young writers with the StoryMakers short story contest.
 This year, we are asking all 6th, 7th and 8th grade authors in Colorado to submit a short, fictional story that captures a Colorado “sense of place.”
 Whatever the story is that you imagine and want to tell, we want Colorado to be a primary presence.

 Colorado is a place, it’s a feeling, it’s a smell, it’s a picture….you can touch it, see it, taste it.
 Setting includes more than just environment.
 It includes any external details that reveal more about experiences, observations, characters (how they react and feel), etc.

 Setting can be an active force in a story; think of a farmer on the eastern plains terrified the drought will be so severe he’s not sure he can feed his family this year.
 Or think of a young boy who loses his way hiking and is led back by a spirit of the Ute tribe.
 Or think of a woman living far in the future who stumbles upon a strange cave high in the mountains in a place once called Colorado.
 In this way, setting can be a character in the story….a central element that shapes and drives the narrative, the characters, the conflicts and the resolutions.

-Stories may only be submitted online (Word documents only/no Google docs!) from September 25 - November 22, 2017.
+Stories may only be submitted online (Word documents only/no Google docs!) through November 22, 2017.

 Click here for Rules and Guidelines (READ THESE FIRST!)